 Throughout her career, Jan has been a vocal and effective advocate for increased access to education abroad opportunities for under-represented students.
 At Berkeley, she assisted in raising and then managing over $500,000 in grants and scholarship funds from alumni donors, and then coordinated financial aid awards for students with the Office of Financial Aid.
 Jan’s advocacy helped change UC policy to allow full funding for study abroad programs for financial aid recipients.

 Jan has been active in the NAFSA Rainbow SIG since its creation in 1993, serving as Co-Chair and remains on the SIG Advisory Board.
-She takes a special interest in the Rainbow Scholarships managed by FEA, as a donor and most recently, as a scholarship application evaluator.
-Jan was on the host committee and attended FEA’s annual fundraising event in Washington, D.C. in November 2014, and welcomes any opportunity to further support the mission of the Fund for Education Abroad.
+She takes a special interest in the Rainbow Scholarships managed by FEA, as a donor and most recently, established her own FEA summer scholarships for LGBTQ Rainbow scholars.
+Jan has served for several years on the FEA Scholar Gala host committee, and is currently chair of the Board’s Development and Marketing Committee and is on the Executive Committee.
+She carries the message of FEA’s mission wherever she goes and is always looking for opportunities to inform and engage with new supporters.